geoffreysamper/PlayGround/AspnetCompilationMode/readme.md

 The change is located MyBuildManagerView at line 53.
 If we cannot find a compile type then we try to create the page by calling the BuildManager.CreateInstanceFromVirtualPath method.

+Please look at the events logged in the aspnet.mdf located under the app_data folder.
+The database contains a table aspnet_WebEvent_Events.